 I am all about making one-pot biryanis because they are just so easy to make AND they taste just as good as biryani made the time-consuming way (cooking everything half-way then layering it together, then cooking it again).
 If you have an electric pressure cooker like the instant pot, then biryani suddenly becomes so much more accessible.
 It doesn’t have to be a “special occasion dish” because it’s easy enough to make on a weeknight.

-I think biryani is my favorite type of Indian dish because there are just so many varieties and so many different ways to make this dish.
-I have several biryani recipes already on my blog, but so many of you recently pointed out that I don’t have a vegetarian biryani!
-Well not only did I make this tasty egg biryani, I now have a recipe for veggie biryani on the blog as well!
+Biryani is my favorite type of Indian dish because there are so many varieties and so many different ways to make this dish.
+I have several biryani recipes on my blog.
+Here are a few to try next:

 I have to tell you that I like this egg biryani just as much as my other meat-based biryani recipes.
-It is so flavorful and delicious!
+It is just as flavorful and delicious, if not more so.